Page Contents

 Create a Login.cs class inside the Models folder.
 This class has 3 properties – Email, Password and ReturnUrl, for containing the user’s login information.

 Email and Password properties are made Required fields since user will have to enter both of them while login.
-The ReturnUrl property will contains the Return URL.
+The ReturnUrl property will contain the Return URL.

 The Login.cs class code is given below: